adatapost/devcaps/README.txt

 == Description ==

 Well, most of know that WordPress automatically capitize its own name via the function "capital_P_dangit".
-As developer, there are a lot of programming languages where the name have unusual capitalization.
+As developer who blog, there are a lot of programming languages where the name have unusual capitalization.
 This plugin helps with that.

+The plugin replaces incorrectly captalized names with the right capitalization before the content get printed in the screen.
+Note that it does not change your input at the editor, allowing you to keep your original content.

+Some programming language have same name as their own file extensions, such as html and php.
+The program should filter out those that are extensions due to the presence of a dot.

 == Installation ==